 As your somatic psychotherapist, I bring depthful support with you navigating the bridge between mind and body, past and present, and crossing cultures while living a life of authenticity and integrity.
 I have been exploring the mind/body field for over 20 years to bring my support to you.

-My approach is centrally shaped by a relational and somatic integration of numerous perspectives, particularly Emotional Dynamic Therapies, that recognize the core role that emotional patterns learned early in life play in adult experiences and relationships.
-At the same time, I work with an understanding that some of that learning is nonverbal or below conscious awareness and accessible through body awareness, movement, or touch and an understanding of the physiological impacts of trauma and betrayal.
+My approach is recognize the core role that emotional patterns learned early in life play in adult experiences and relationships, and can be healed in the here and now.
+I have explored how that learning is nonverbal or below conscious awareness and accessible through body awareness, movement, or touch and an understanding of the physiological impacts of trauma and betrayal.
 I also recognize the roles, hopes and fears, that society invites us to contend with.
 I work in a collaborative relationship that seeks to support your empowerment and voice, with sensitivity to the impact of social and cultural injustice.

-As a second generation Asian American, I am sensitive to issues of marginalization, belonging, cultural and intergenerational issues.
+As a second generation Asian American, who grew up in the West Coast, but has also lived in the East Coast and Alaska, I am sensitive to issues of marginalization, belonging, navigating cultural and political differences, and family and intergenerational issues.
 I bring a background of understanding, prior study and activism, and focused psychological study, in issues related to these themes.

 If you’d like to speak and see if we might be a match, I invite you to contact me.

 Background - I began my journey as a psychotherapist studying the Feldenkrais Method of somatic education, and working with the body/mind connection to address chronic pain.
 Through that work, I began to study other body psychotherapies including Inner Relationship Focusing, Hakomi Somatics for Bodyworkers, and other studies including many years with master somatic psychotherapist Bill Bowen studying his resource based approach to developmental trauma including touch for psychotherapy.